 Note: CRS: Cytokine release syndrome

-Source: Created by the National Institute of Health Care Policy based on information provided on the C2H website and NICE's evaluation guidance.
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on information provided on the C2H website and NICE's evaluation guidance.

 Items requiring consideration such as anticancer drugs